 This documentation includes basic information about the use cases and processes implemented in the standard system.
 The documentation include all system tables, some of which may be hidden by default in your system.
-To turn on a table, go to Setup > Tables, click on the table and click the Activate button.
-To hide a table, choose the Deactivate button instead.
+To turn on a hidden table, go to Setup > Tables, select the Inactive Tables tab, then select the table and click Activate.
+To hide a table, select it in the Active Tables list an click Inactivate instead.
 The documentation is not all-inclusive, as the system is self-documenting in several areas.